ministryofjustice/moj-frontend/docs/content/CommunityComponentLink.md

-How to use a community component.
+How to use a community component